aselshim/aselshim.github.io/life/life.md

 <figure>
 	<img src="/images/fisher.jpg" width="300">
 </figure>
 I am gifted with a highly rational yet imaginative mind.
-I am into modern, contemporary, hip-hop and pretty much all kinds of dance.
-I am passionate about the art of human connection; Let's dive deep and be authentically vulnerable with each other.
+I am into pole and contemporary dance.
+I believe that every humanbeing is extremely lovable at some level.
+I have an apetite for philosophy, science, music and math.

 <br>
 Blogposts related to my life philosophy: